 RWANDA, you should be loved by The Good Ones

 A trio of farmers from rural Rwanda, formed The Good Ones in 1994 as a healing method after the atrocities of the genocide, and to unite the ethnic groups in their community as each of the three members comes from a different Rwandan tribe.
 The band performs traditional songs about love and loss using farming tools and acoustic guitars as their only instruments with the message that people who have done bad can change to good.

 The Healing Sounds of Rwanda from One&Only Gorilla’s Nest

 Take a moment to reflect and listen to the sounds of the Rwandan rainforest and experience the healing power and calming influence of nature.
 Listen here

 Umwana W’umuhanda (The Child from the Streets) By Abatwa (The Pygmy)

 Abatwa is named after Rwanda’s smallest and most marginalized tribe, also known as pygmies, who come from Rwanda’s borderlands.
-The band creates raw, sparse and emotional sounds and through their music they discuss war, pain, healing and the environment using chants and folk instruments.
+The band creates a raw, sparse and emotional sound, and through their music they discuss war, pain, healing and the environment using chants and folk instruments.